THE CENTRAL AND HIGH PYRÉNÉES HAVE PEAKS THAT RIVAL THE FINEST IN THE ALPS.

-From our arrival gateway city, make your way into the central Pyrénées and our hotel in the heart of Cauterets.
+Ryder-Walker will provide a taxi from Lourdes train station to our hotel in the heart of Cauterets.
 Meet the group for welcome drinks and orientation before a dinner out on the town.

 Today we get a preview the amazing week ahead, with a hike in one of the most stunning valleys in the range, the Vallee du Marcadau.
 We begin at the Pont d’Espagne trailhead, and climb to the Lac du Pourtet, perhaps the most picturesque lake in the Pyrénées, for a snack.
 After taking in the vista, we descend to the Refuge Wallon Marcadau for a delicious French lunch before returning to our hotel in Cauterets for the night.

 Distance: 9 miles.
 Elevation gain/loss: 3150 ft.